ji-zai/personal-site/content/essays/seek-truth.md

 <aside>
 💡 Therefore, intuition is guaranteed to turn into bias at the rate at which the truths you rely on expire.
 </aside>

 ---

+### Conditioning will misguide us

+As a result of the rapid change, our conditioning (feeling) will misguide us in domains that are changing fast, whereas they will be a great help in domains that aren’t.

+For example, our feeling about whether someone is lying to us or trying to manipulate us is probably really good.
+Similarly what we feel someone else is feeling isn’t likely to be outdated.
+We may be terrible at it, but improving it in the ways we were should be fine.

+But, the danger is in following our intuitions for what it means to build the right team to make a successful film, or company, or research group, etc. Or our intuitions about how to prioritize work.
+Or how much time to spend thinking vs. acting.
+The nature of these trade-offs has changed so drastically that whatever we feel is the right thing to do is almost certainly far from the optimal.

+This is precisely why existing advice while directionally correct are terrible pieces of advice because they don’t take into account change.
+For example “think before you act”, “move fast”, “knowing when to do what”, etc. are all right, but the way in which we believe them is becoming outdated - because a belief is a feeling.

+---